 Competitors include Autodesk (NASDAQ: ADSK), Blender, Unreal Engine, and Roblox (NYSE:RBLX).

-As you can see below, Unity's revenue growth has been very strong over the last two years, growing from quarterly revenue of $200.7 million in Q3 FY2020, to $322.8 million.
+As you can see below, Unity's revenue growth has been very strong over the last two years, growing from quarterly revenue of $220.3 million in Q4 FY2020, to $451 million.

-This quarter, Unity's quarterly revenue was once again up 12.7% year on year.
-On top of that, revenue increased $25.8 million quarter on quarter, a strong improvement on the $23 million decrease in Q2 2022, and a sign of acceleration of growth, which is very nice to see indeed.
+And unsurprisingly, this was another great quarter for Unity with revenue up 42.8% year on year, driven by the merge with ironSource.
+On top of that, revenue increased $128.1 million quarter on quarter, a very strong improvement on the $25.8 million increase in Q3 2022, and a sign of re-acceleration of growth.

-Guidance for the next quarter indicates Unity is expecting revenue to grow 37.7% year on year to $435 million, slowing down from the 43.3% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 32.8% over the next twelve months.
+Guidance for the next quarter indicates Unity is expecting revenue to grow 48.4% year on year to $475 million, improving on the 36.4% year-over-year increase in revenue the company had recorded in the same quarter last year.
+For the upcoming financial year management expects revenue to be $2.13 billion at the midpoint, growing 52.8% compared to 25.3% increase in FY2022.

 Large Customers Growth

-You can see below that at the end of the quarter Unity reported 1,075 enterprise customers paying more than $100,000 annually, a decrease of 10 on last quarter.
-We have no doubt shareholders would like to see the company regain its sales momentum.
+You can see below that at the end of the quarter Unity reported 1,340 enterprise customers paying more than $100,000 annually, an increase of 265 on last quarter.
+That is a bit more contract wins than last quarter and quite a bit above what we have typically seen lately, drive by the merge with ironSource.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Unity's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 111% in Q3.
-That means even if they didn't win any new customers, Unity would have grown its revenue 11% year on year.
-Despite it going down over the last year this is still a good retention rate and a proof that Unity's customers are satisfied with their software and are getting more value from it over time.
+Unity's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 116% in Q4.
+That means even if they didn't win any new customers, Unity would have grown its revenue 16% year on year.
+Significantly up from the last quarter, this a good retention rate and a proof that Unity's customers are satisfied with their software and are getting more value from it over time.
 That is good to see.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Unity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.3% in Q3.
+Unity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 69% in Q4.

-That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.69 left to spend on developing new products, marketing & sales and the general administrative overhead.
+While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Unity burned through $80.7 million in Q3, with cash flow turning negative year on year.
+Unity burned through $63.9 million in Q4, increasing the cash burn by 19.4% year on year.

 Is Now The Time?

-Unity may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+When considering Unity, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We think Unity is a good business.
 Its revenue growth has been strong, and analysts believe that sort of growth is sustainable for now.
-And while its cash burn raises the question if it can sustainably maintain its growth, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product.
+And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product.

-Unity's price to sales ratio based on the next twelve months is 3.9x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
-There is definitely a lot of things to like about Unity and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.The Wall St analysts covering the company had a one year price target of $52.6 per share right before these results, implying that they saw upside in buying Unity even in the short term.
+The market is certainly expecting long term growth from Unity given its price to sales ratio based on the next twelve months is 5.9x.
+There is definitely a lot of things to like about Unity and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.The Wall St analysts covering the company had a one year price target of $36 per share right before these results, implying that they saw upside in buying Unity even in the short term.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.